 There are three fundamental hypotheses that attempt to answer the question, “What path will the super mega winner(s) in crypto take?”

 In this post, I’ll detail each of these hypotheses.
 Note that all three hypotheses achieve the same result: massive stores of value.
-The primary difference between these hypotheses is the path by which these protocols get there.
+The primary difference between these hypotheses is the path by which these state-free monies get there.

 The Store Of Value Hypothesis